denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **==The print stream classes have the distinction of being the only I/O stream classes we cover that do not have corresponding input stream classes==**.
 And unlike other ``OutputStream`` classes, ``PrintStream`` does not have Output in its name.

-Unlike the majority of the other I/O streams we’ve covered, t**==he methods in the print stream classes do not throw any checked exceptions==**.
+Unlike the majority of the other I/O streams we’ve covered, **==the methods in the print stream classes do not throw any checked exceptions==**.
 If they did, you would be required to catch a checked exception any time you called ``System.out.print()``!

 The line separator is \n or \r\n, depending on your operating system.
 The ``println()`` method takes care of this for you.
 If you need to get the character directly, either of the following will return it for you: